Forte Biosciences (NASDAQ:FBRX) PT Lowered to $105.00

-Forte Biosciences (NASDAQ:FBRX) had its price target cut by equities research analysts at Chardan Capital from $115.00 to $105.00 in a research report issued on Wednesday, Price Targets.com reports.
-The brokerage presently has a “buy” rating on the stock.
-Chardan Capital’s price target indicates a potential upside of 299.24% from the stock’s current price.
+Forte Biosciences (NASDAQ:FBRX) had its price objective lowered by investment analysts at Chardan Capital from $115.00 to $105.00 in a report issued on Tuesday, Benzinga reports.
+The firm currently has a “buy” rating on the stock.
+Chardan Capital’s price objective would suggest a potential upside of 319.83% from the stock’s current price.

-Separately, Zacks Investment Research upgraded shares of Forte Biosciences from a “sell” rating to a “hold” rating in a report on Monday, January 11th.
-One equities research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $83.75.
+Separately, Zacks Investment Research upgraded shares of Forte Biosciences from a “sell” rating to a “hold” rating in a research note on Monday, January 11th.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+The company has an average rating of “Buy” and an average price target of $83.75.

 Forte Biosciences Company Profile